(Disclosure: Some of the links below may be affiliate links)

 Here is what prices in Switzerland look like in the last 100 years.

 The last ten years have been mostly flat.
 Before that, inflation was much stronger.
 But inflation in Switzerland has always been more reasonable than in some countries.

 USD/CHF Exchange Rate

-I have found two sources for the historical data of the USD/CHF exchange rate.
-First, I have found yearly data from 1924 to 2018, and I completed this with monthly data from 1971 to 2019.
+I have found two sources for the historical data on the USD/CHF exchange rate.
+First, I found yearly data from 1924 to 2018, and I completed this with monthly data from 1971 to 2019.

 We have already looked at the graph for U.S. Exchange Rate: